 When I asked him if the police had tried to solve his father’s murder, he just laughed.

 When we finally arrived back at Carmelita early afternoon of day five (we’d finally got that early start out of Tintal on the last day,) Kris and I were this time only a few minutes behind the rest of the group.
 As we walked into town, Maria rushed out of the hut at the end of town and welcomed us back to civilization with a warm glass of syrupy orange drink.
 How could I tell her that I just can’t drink stuff like that?
 So I waited until she turned her back and dumped it on the dirt floor of the hut, behind the stump stool so she wouldn’t see it.

 The good folk of Carmelita fed us a lunch of roast chicken and rice before we climbed back into the van for the ride back to Flores.
-Miraculously, the good folk or Carmelita were also able to produce cold beers for us all, although they charged us about 30 cents each for them.
+Miraculously, the good folk or Carmelita were also able to produce cold beers for us all, although they charged us the equivalent of about 30 cents each for them.
 I had two.
 So did Kris.